edelgrace/edelgrace.me/content/blog/2018-02-08-january-in-review.md

 ### Summary

 All in all, it was a good month.
 I spent a lot more than I wish I should have.
 Tuition is a no brainer but still.
 I need to get a job.
+That's the goal for next month hopefully.